 Another option is to submit an Interlibrary Loan (ILL) request.
 Forms are also available at the Information / Reference Desks.
 Please refer to our Interlibrary Loan procedures for more information and a copy of an ILL request form.

 We welcome all donations of gently used hardback / paperback books, DVDs, Blu-rays, music CDs, and audiobooks.
 We cannot accept magazines, text books, and (with the exception of newer editions) encyclopedias.
-For more detailed description of items accepted for donations, click here [ADD LINK TO DONATION GUIDELINES PAGE].
+For more detailed description of items accepted for donations, click here.

 Donations can be dropped off during branch open hours.
 You may request a receipt for tax purposes.